VanOvermeire/dynamodb-helper/README.md

 ## TODO

 - support all values (now just numbers, strings and boolean partially)
+  - allow override of type (overlap between set and list)
 - batch write
 - batch read
 - handle pagination (for query and batch)